-If you ever watched an Olympic final or world championship final in any freestyle event, you probably noticed, that world class swimmers not only have a near perfect freestyle stroke, but also an unstoppable freestyle kick.
-In fact, some of these world class swimmers can kick 50, or 100, or even 200 meters in times that most of us can only dream of swimming with a full freestyle stroke.
+f you ever watched an Olympic final or world championship final in any freestyle event, you probably noticed, that world-class swimmers not only have a near-perfect freestyle stroke but also an unstoppable freestyle kick.
+In fact, some of these world-class swimmers can kick 50, or 100, or even 200 meters in times that most of us can only dream of swimming with a full freestyle stroke.
 But why is the freestyle kick so important for the overall freestyle stroke, and what does it take to develop an unstoppable freestyle kick?
-In this blog article, we are going to answer these questions for you and give you tips which you can implement in your daily training sessions to improve your freestyle kick and take your freestyle to the next level.
+In this blog article, we are going to answer these questions for you and give you tips that you can implement in your daily training sessions to improve your freestyle kick and take your freestyle to the next level.

 Why is kicking so important for a great freestyle stroke

 It’s important to understand that your kick is more than just a short break for your shoulders and arms.
 Too often swimmers neglect their kick because it’s too exhausting to train because it’s not important, or simply because they are not good at it.
 But a great freestyle kick brings many benefits for your entire freestyle stroke with it.